 Even though it is technically a condensation and not a distillation process, the term freeze distillation has caught on with hobby distillers around the world.
-Freeze distilling is a process of making liquor without a still by freezing an alcoholic drink or a fermented mash.
+Freeze distilling is the process of making liquor without a still by freezing an alcoholic drink or a fermented mash.
 Thanks to the differing freezing points of water and alcohol, the latter can be drained from the ice in the defrostation process.

 How does freeze distillation work?

-The underlying principle of the ice distillation process is the different freezing point of ethanol and water.
+The underlying principle of the ice distillation process is the different freezing points of ethanol and water.
 While water freezes at a temperature of 32°F (0°C), ethanol has a much lower freezing temperature at -173.4°F (-114.1°C).

 Since the ethanol, oils, and water in an alcoholic drink form a dilute solution, it’s not possible to just bring it to a temperature of less than 32°F (0°C) to freeze the water and remove it from the mixture.

-The differences in the freezing points of the different liquids is most apparent in the defrostation process.
+The differences in the freezing points of the different liquids are most apparent in the defrostation process.
 So in freeze distilling, the liquid that contains alcohol is completely frozen and then left to slowly defrost.
 In the defrostation process, ethanol and other flavor components defrost earlier and are drained out of the frozen liquid.

-Even though this simple process of making liquor has probably been around for throusands of years, the first accounts of freeze distillation go back to the second part of the 18th century.
+Even though this simple process of making liquor has probably been around for thousands of years, the first accounts of freeze distillation go back to the second part of the 18th century.
 Colonialists in the Northern United States would store their hard cider outside during the cold winter nights.
 Once the ice block started to defrost during the daytime, they soon discovered that the liquid inside their barrels was much stronger than the normal hard cider.
 And they like it.
-The colonialists named the process of distillation through ice as “jacking”.
+The colonialists named the process of distillation through the ice “jacking”.
 Hence, the applejack was born.

 Since the “jacking” process, as opposed to the normal distillation process, does not remove any potentially harmful substances from the mash, the normal distillation process is mostly used today to produce applejack.